London Banking Tour

 Every participant in the London Banking Tour is required to pay a participants fee of €300.
 This includes overnight stays, breakfast, and flights.
 Personal expenses are not included.

-For applying, please upload your CV, High School Grades, BSc Grades and MSc Grades so far.
+For applying, please upload your CV, High School Grades, BSc Grades, MSc Grades (if any) and cover letter .
 All files need to be in pdf-format.

 - Please note that all files, except the high school grade list, should be in English and in PDF-format.
 Also, please exclude any photographs.
 If you do not upload PDF-format documents your application will not be taken into consideration.